vleni/Pantograph/README.md

 The list of available commands can be found in `Pantograph/Commands.lean` and below.
 An empty command aborts the REPL.

-The `Pantograph` executable must be run with a list of modules to import.
+The `pantograph` executable must be run with a list of modules to import.
 It can also accept lean options of the form `--key=value` e.g. `--pp.raw=true`.

 Example: (~5k symbols)
 ```
-$ build/bin/Pantograph Init
+$ pantograph Init
 lib.catalog
 lib.inspect {"name": "Nat.le_add_left"}
 ```
 Example with `mathlib4` (~90k symbols, may stack overflow, see troubleshooting)
 ```
-$ lake env build/bin/Pantograph Mathlib.Analysis.Seminorm
+$ pantograph Mathlib.Analysis.Seminorm
 lib.catalog
 ```
 Example proving a theorem: (alternatively use `goal.start {"copyFrom": "Nat.add_comm"}`) to prime the proof
 ```
-$ env build/bin/Pantograph Init
+$ pantograph Init
 goal.start {"expr": "∀ (n m : Nat), n + m = m + n"}
 goal.tactic {"goalId": 0, "tactic": "intro n m"}
 goal.tactic {"goalId": 1, "tactic": "assumption"}